 Cape Town, the town in the extreme south of the African continent, the city that is so connected in its history with the Netherlands.
 In this city The Wandelgek began his long adventurous journey that ended deep in the interior of Southern Africa and would lead to the re-discovery of the “smoke that thunders”.

-When we arrived in Cape Town we were picked up and dropped off at the Sand Towers hotel.
+When we arrived in Cape Town we were picked up and dropped off at the Strand Tower hotel.
 Initially another hotel was booked but due to fire, water and smoke damage by reason of a fire in the building next to it, this hotel was no longer an option.
-Sand Towers was a great alternative and it turned out to be an upgrade compared to the other hotel.
+Strand Tower was a great alternative and it turned out to be an upgrade compared to the other hotel.
 Here is an impression of my hotel room:

 The first afternoon in Cape Town The Wandelgek spent at Table Mountain.
 The second day in Cape Town was mainly devoted to the long journey of about 60 kilometers to the Cape of Good Hope and back on the fantastic Cape Peninsula and the third and final day The Wandelgek spent on a morning visit to the Victoria and Alfred Waterfront and an afternoon visit to the illustrous Robben Island.

 What The Wandelgek saw of Cape Town itself was limited to the beginning and end of the journey to Cape of Good Hope, where he drove twice through a major part of Cape Town and to the walk from the hotel to the Victoria and Alfred Waterfront.